SofiaVossen/SofiaVossen/README.md

 - 👋 Hi, I’m @SofiaVossen
 - 👀 I’m interested in Front End Development
 - 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on all topics related to Web Dev
-- 📫 How to reach me ...

 <!---
 SofiaVossen/SofiaVossen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.